Barry Warren

 Barry Warren (12 July 1933 — 22 February 1994) was a British actor, born as Barry Christopher J. Warren.
 He trained at RADA, graduating in 1955.
-As well as several stage and TV appearances, including one episode of the sci-fi drama Undermind (1965) for ABC Weekend Television, he played three major characters for Hammer Film Productions: Carl Ravna in The Kiss of the Vampire (1963); Don Manuel Rodríguez de Sevilla in The Devil-Ship Pirates (1963); and Karl in Frankenstein Created Woman (1967).
+As well as several stage and TV appearances, including one episode of the sci-fi drama Undermind (1965) for ABC Weekend Television, he played three major characters for Hammer Film Productions: Carl Ravna in Kiss of the Vampire (1963); Don Manuel Rodríguez de Sevilla in The Devil-Ship Pirates (1963); and Karl in Frankenstein Created Woman (1967).